awans/awans-org/content/post/2021-03-10-the-perspective.md

 # The Future

 Overall, to me, this perspective is optimistic.
-It gives me hope for humanity—I believe we can overcome many of the sources of human and non-human suffering in the long term[^longnow].
-And I believe it is within each of our power to live and enjoy and make meaning out of our one wild and precious life[^oliver].
+It gives me hope for humanity—I believe we can overcome many of the sources of human and non-human suffering in the long term.[^longnow] And I believe it is within each of our power to live and enjoy and make meaning out of our one wild and precious life.[^oliver]

 [^longnow]: [The Long Now](https://longnow.org/)